Wikimedica/mediawiki-extensions-PWA/README.md

 # PWA MediaWiki extension

-PWA is an extension that allows deployments of PWAs (Progressive Web Application)  on MediaWiki installations.
+PWA is an extension that tranforms any MediaWiki installation into a PWA (Progressive Web Application).

 ## Developing and installing